UniMath/agda-unimath/src/foundation/contractible-types.lagda.md

     {l : Level} {A : UU l} → is-contr A → A
   center (pair c is-contr-A) = c

--- We make sure that the contraction is coherent in a straightforward way eq-is-contr' :
+eq-is-contr' :
   {l : Level} {A : UU l} → is-contr A → (x y : A) → Id x y
 eq-is-contr' (pair c C) x y = (inv (C x)) ∙ (C y)